Deaths of John and Joyce Sheridan: Investigation

 After Soriano suggested they might want to have a second autopsy done privately since the county medical examiner's office "wasn't very good", according to Mark, the Sheridans hired Michael Baden, a well-known former forensic pathologist who had been the chief medical examiner for New York City and had hosted HBO's Autopsy, to assist and consult with deputy state medical examiner Eddy Lilavois.
 Baden and Lilavois agreed that the stab wounds to both bodies had been caused by the same knife.
 They could not determine whether that knife was one of the two recovered at the scene, both kitchen knives.
 One, in fact, was designed for slicing bread and therefore had a serrated blade with a rounded tip, features that would not have made it the best choice for stabbing someone.
 It was likelier that it had been a third knife which had perhaps not yet been found.

-In addition to going through the Sheridans' records, detectives interviewed 180 friends, family and coworkers.
-Those efforts turned up nothing suggesting any major issues with either of them that could have prompted the crime.
+In addition to going through the Sheridans' records, detectives interviewed 180 friends, family and co-workers.
+Those efforts turned up nothing suggesting any major issues with either spouse that could have prompted the crime.
 The only sign that either of them might have had some reason to be unhappy was from John's job.
-According to Cooper's chief counsel, Gary Lesneski, John was worried about the effect an upcoming state report on high fatality rates at the hospital's cardiac unit, a report they expected to be very negative, might have.
-But Lesneski said he had left it as a work issue for the weekend, and one of his last emails, a lengthy response to a question from Norcross written the evening before the fire, was well-composed and lengthy, typical of Sheridan and showing no sign its author was emotionally distressed.
+According to Cooper's chief counsel, Gary Lesneski, John was worried about the effect an upcoming state report on high fatality rates at the hospital's cardiac unit, which they expected to be very negative, might have.
+But Lesneski said he had left it as a work issue for the weekend, and one of his last emails, a lengthy response to a question from Norcross written the evening before the fire, was well-composed and lengthy, typical of John and showing no sign its author was emotionally distressed.

 The toxicology report on John and Joyce yielded no new information.
 John's blood had the signs of the heart medication he took, and Joyce had a high level of prescription painkillers.
 This was due to the continuing consequences of a fall she incurred in her last year of work as a schoolteacher, around 1999, that had injured her back and required multiple surgeries and orthopedic treatments.
-"Mom was on enough meds to kill a small farm animal," Mark Sheridan later told The New York Times Magazine.
+"Mom was on enough meds to kill a small farm animal," Mark later told The New York Times Magazine.

-DNA from the blood on the knives was tested, but did not reveal anything conclusive.
+DNA from the blood on the knives was tested but did not reveal anything conclusive.
 The amount collected was insufficient to test for anything more than the racial characteristics and gender of the source.
 The blood on them had come from a white male.

 During the investigation, The Philadelphia Inquirer filed a lawsuit seeking disclosure of the case reports and other records related to it.
 The court sided with the state and kept them sealed.